-Automotive RF keys were commonly analyzed by the research community and there are numerous results that showed them as insecure, e.g., [3, 12, 14, 10, 16].
+Automotive RF keys were commonly analyzed by the research community and there are numerous results that showed them as insecure, e.g., (Francillon et al., 2011; Tillich and Wójcik, 2012; Verdult et al., 2012; Shoukry et al., 2013; Wetzels, 2014).
 Besides poor security, these classical car keys cannot answer to the demands of our practical scenario.
 They merely implement simplistic challenge-response protocols that are useless for right delegation and verification by neutral parties.
-Recently, the use of smartphone-based technologies has been discussed [2], [13], [5] and these approaches open road for complex car sharing procedures.
+Recently, the use of smart-phonebased technologies has been discussed (Busold et al., 2013), (Timpner et al., 2013), (Hong et al., 2016) and these approaches open road for complex car sharing procedures.
 However, our work tries to avoid the use of a secondary smart-device in order to save costs, remove the need for carrying a mobile phone and possibly increase security (as smartphones are easier to compromise).
 Consequently, our protocol design relies on distinct cryptographic constructions as we need to adapt to a platform with low computational capabilities.